Cambodia

 "Happy is the one who seizes your infants and dashes them against the rocks" - Psalm 137:9

 Similarly, prison staff had to obey nearly impossible regulations with fatal consequences if they failed to comply.
 From prison records, 563 guards and other staff of Tuol Sleng were executed.
 Non-Cambodians were also taken to Tuol Sleng, with 11 Westerners' cases being processed and then executed in the prison.
+Between 1976 and 1978, 20,000 Cambodians were imprisoned at Tuol Sleng.
+Of this number only seven adults are known to have survived.
+However, Tuol Sleng was only one of at least 150 execution centres in the country.

 In the above photo is Christopher Edward DeLance, an American who mistakenly went into Cambodian waters in 1978.
 DeLance was forced to sign a confession that he was a CIA spy, and was subsequently executed a week before the Vietnamese invasion.